-In fact, vitamin C works to improve everything from skin health to immune function and just about everything in between.
-By incorporating just a few servings of vitamin C foods in your diet, it’s simple to take advantage of all the health benefits that this water-soluble vitamin has to offer.
+In fact, vitamin C (or ascorbic acid) works to improve everything from skin health to immune function and just about everything in between.
+By incorporating just a few servings of vitamin C foods (such as bell peppers and strawberries) into your diet, it’s simple to take advantage of all the health benefits that this water-soluble vitamin has to offer.

 So how much vitamin C do you need per day, and how can you maximize your intake to reap the rewards?
 Let’s take a closer look.

 What Is Vitamin C?

 Vitamin C, also known as ascorbic acid, is a water-soluble vitamin that acts as an antioxidant and plays a role in maintaining the body’s connective tissue.
 Vitamin C can also help protect your heart, repair and restore tissues, and boost the absorption of other nutrients in the body.

 Vitamin C foods have long been recognized for their powerful health-promoting properties.
 In fact, these super nutritious fruits and vegetables are often considered staples in many forms of holistic medicine, including Ayurveda and Traditional Chinese Medicine.

 Found primarily in fruits and vegetables, vitamin C is abundant throughout the diet, though there are some who lack this key vitamin.

 A vitamin C deficiency can wreak havoc, causing symptoms like easy bruising, bleeding gums, fatigue, weakened immunity and, in severe cases, scurvy.
 In fact, around the 18th century, scurvy became a serious problem for the British navy.

 This condition stems from a severe deficiency in vitamin C and can cause issues like bleeding gums, bruising and even death.
 At one point, scurvy was even considered the leading cause of death among British sailors.